cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 If you did not do the helm exercise, install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.

 ## Step 1: helm

+_Purpose: Get familar with the provided template files and the user service._

 Before you can install the helm chart, open the *values.yaml* file.
 We left out the value of a few entries, you have to fill them out yourself.
 Now do `helm install bulletinboard-users`.
 In the current state the user-service will run, but there will be no data in the database.
 You can test that the user-service is runing by doing:
 - `kubectl port-forward <name-of-user-app-pod> 8081:8080`: this terminal is blocked by the open connection to the pod, either put it in the background (`crtl + z` + `bg`) or open a second terminal (`crtl + shift + t`)
 - get users: `curl localhost:8081/bulletinboard-users-service/api/v1.0/users`
 - post a user: `curl -i -X POST localhost:8081/bulletinboard-users-service/api/v1.0/users -H "Content-Type: text/json" --data '{"id" : "42", "premiumUser" : true, "email" : "john.doe@sample.org"}'`